-MESsage e <nrf value=""></nrf> Common Front Panel FOM-7900B FOS-79800F FOS-79710 DEVICE DEPENDENT Action • quotes.
-This comma er an ASCII string of up to 16 non-zero nd may be useful for storing messages Parameters An <nrf value=""> representi</nrf> ng an ASCII string of up to 16 bytes in length.
-Notes terminator character is rec ceived.
-If the message space with the sp , but will be terminated when a NULL e has less than 16 bytes, the FOM-7900B pace character.
+MESsage e <nrf value=""></nrf> Соммон FOM-7900B FOS-79800F FOS-79710 FRONT PANEL DEVICE DEPENDENT Action The MESsage command allows the user to enter characters plus enclosing quotes.
+This comman which relate to a test or configuration. er an ASCII string of up to 16 non-zero ad may be useful for storing messages Parameters An <nrf value=""> representing an ASCII string of u</nrf> p to 16 bytes in length.
+Notes The message may contain any ASCII character, terminator character is received.
+If the message will fill the remaining message space with the spatemetered, the FOM-7900B will null-terminate the spatemetered. but will be terminated when a NULL has less than 16 bytes, the FOM-7900B ace character.
 After 16 bytes have been string.
-Syntax - MES Spa nite Examples message "This is a test The string "This is mes "TESTabc" es) will be stored in non-volatile memory.
-The string "TESTal bc " will be stored in non-volatile memory.
+Syntax ., MES space ite value> → Examples message "This is a test."
+The string "This is a test." (without quote: mes "TESTabc" The string "TESTabc - " will be stored s) will be stored in non-volatile memory.
+The suring TESTADC WIII be stored in non-volatile memory.

 MESsage ?

-FOM-7900B FOS-79800F FOS-79710 FRONT PANEL DEVICE DEPENDENT Action The MESsage? query returns the previously stored n be 16 bytes long and enclosed in quotes.
-Do not inc characters. o o , Parameters None.
-Notes The response data will be a 16 byte long string. message, the response will be all spaces.
-The mess command.
-Syntax <response data> (response terminator></response → →
+FOM-7900B FOS-79800F FOS-79710 FRONT PANEL DEVICE DEPENDENT

+Action The MESsage? query returns the previously store be 16 bytes long and enclosed in quotes.
+Do not characters. ed message.
+This message will always include quotes when counting the

+Parameters None.

+Notes The response data will be a 16 byte long strin message, the response will be all spaces.
+The m command. ng.
+If there is no previously stored essage is entered using the MESsage

+Syntax

+>

+response data> →]→